Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Of course, projectors will also often be hidden behind walls or underneath the table in other living room setups, so it’s understandable why engineers aren’t exactly going out of their way to make their devices look unique or stand out from the rest of the pack.

-All that said, the BenQ unfortunately falls into the “uninspired” column, with little (if any) discerning features.
-This isn’t a bad thing necessarily, but it’s also not a projector that excites you the first time you look at it either.
+Unfortunately, the BenQ falls into the “uninspired” column, with little (if any) discerning features.
+This isn’t a bad thing necessarily, but it’s also not a projector that excites you the first time you look at it, either.

 The unit itself has a veritable bounty of ports and input options, including PC (D-Sub), one composite in, one component in, two HDMI (1.2), 1 MHL-in, 3.5mm in, L/R audio in/out, USB (one mini, one 2.0), and a 3D sync out.

 At 9.62lbs the unit wasn’t so heavy that we were straining to get it on a shelf during installation, but you’ll also want to make sure that wherever you eventually mount the unit (on an arm or a shelf), it has enough strength to bear the extra weight.